 As the saying goes, “The best predictor of future success is past behavior.”
 Ask the vendor about their rate of return business.
 It’s perhaps the clearest indicator of a company's performance and customer satisfaction.
-Lane adds, “72% of our business last year was from repeat clients.
+Praecipio proudly states that, “72% of our business last year was from repeat clients.
 Any competent firm should be able to tell you their number.
 If they don’t know it, that's a red flag in itself.”

 Percentage of revenue from change orders

 Avoid the bait and switch.
 Managers want to deal in absolutes when it comes to money and time required to get the job done.
 You don’t want to fall in a trap of working with a vendor only to be told that your request wasn’t included in the original scope.
 For example, at Praecipio, we have a defined process to expose any and all needs of a project.
 By clearly defining the work from the start, you avoid missed expectations and expensive changes.
 For our team, this process starts with defining the problem in the sales process and includes engineers and other technical people.
 If there are any limitations or features to add for the solution, they contribute to the conversation.
 All parties move in lockstep, and a delivery commitment is made.
 The process has proven to work, as only 2% of our revenue last year came from change orders.
 Lastly, pay attention to how much value is delivered before the signed contract.

 Only choose a partner from the official Atlassian Partner Directory.
 These companies have demonstrated their expertise and willingness to dedicate themselves to the software.
 They have to make an investment to be included, and their business model revolves around partner support.
 Using any other firm not vetted by Atlassian should be approached with extreme caution and is not recommended.